Mainstream Contributors To Sexual Exploitation

 Spotify’s Platform Rules prohibits “sexually explicit content,” which they say “includes but may not be limited to pornography or visual depictions of genitalia or nudity presented for the purpose of sexual gratification.”
 However, despite these policies, such content is easily found on Spotify.

-In January 2023, a case of an 11-year-old girl being groomed and sexually exploited on Spotify recently made news headlines.
+In January 2023, a case of an 11-year-old girl being groomed and sexually exploited on Spotify made news headlines.
 Sexual predators communicated with the young girl via playlist titles and encouraged her to upload numerous sexually explicit photos of herself as the cover image of playlists she made.

 Survivor-advocate Catie Reay recently released a TikTok showing evidence of grooming on Spotify, such as playlists that tag other users and ask them to send sexually explicit content of themselves.